 In our experience, many donors now expect to see a monitoring and evaluation software included in project budgets and are familiar with the cost of using these tools.
 If you are in the midst of designing a project or developing a proposal, we are happy to advise and help with integrating the cost of Kinaki into your project budget.
 Please contact us for assistance.

 The cost of Kinaki exceeds the percentage of our budget that is designated to M&E. Is it possible to get a cheaper price?

 We are committed to making Kinaki an accessible tool for organizations of all sizes.
 A 15% discount is provided on standard package pricing for NGOs – with additional discounts available for small NGOs (up to 5 employees) and for NGOs based in developing countries.
 Please contact us to discuss a customized quote if the standard pricing is beyond your budget.

-If you are interested in trying out Kinaki, feel free to contact us!
-You can try out our demo project or we can upload your data set for a free 1-month trial.
+If you are interested in trying out Kinaki for 30 days, feel free to contact us!